Kartik Narayan

 authored multiple

-first-author papers with publications in top conferences like CVPR.
+first-author papers in top conferences like CVPR, AAAI.

 |